SweetDate-Calendar/sd_docs/sweetdate_protocol/index.md

 ---
-title: The Protocol
+title: SweetDate Protocol
-nav_order: 4
+nav_order: 5
 layout: home
 has_children: true
 ---

-# The SweetDate Protocol
+# SweetDate Protocol

-The SweetDate protocol defines how clients interact with the calendar engine — not through a traditional REST API or static file format, but through a shared, language-agnostic YAML specification.
+SweetDate protocol defines how clients interact with the calendar engine — not through a traditional REST API or static file format, but through a shared, language-agnostic YAML specification.

 This protocol serves as the foundation for generating client libraries, implementing backend logic, and ensuring consistency across implementations.